juliegruson/Java-debugging/ACTIVITY.md

 the test creates a MetricConverter by using the no arguments constructor.
 DragonSaddleSizeGuesser, which is currently failing, uses the singleton returned by calling `MetricConverter.INSTANCE`.
 * There was *supposed to be* logic in the metric converter to return an alternative magical estimate in the event of a DragonApocalypse.
-There seem to be comments and a conditional statement referrering to this.
+There seem to be comments and a conditional statement referring to this.

 ## Evaluation Guidelines
 To validate the skill of *finding and fixing a bug using the debugger* the submitted solution should be checked for